cragtracks/cragtracks/Hiking/Valle dei Mocheni/Readme.md

 and climbs South following a paved road for 1.5km until location Maso Lenzi, from where a well marked and quite steep path starts.

-The path follows in the Southern direction and brings to the Erdemolo lake (2000m).
+The path continues in the Southern direction and brings to the Erdemolo lake (2000m).
 This may be very well the final destination of the hike, although the location also allows for creative continuation.

-This hike adds another 200m of altitude gain to bring to passo del Lago, which is located to the South from the lake.
+This hike adds another 200m of altitude gain to bring to passo del Lago (2200m), which is located to the South from the lake.
 The area of the pass offers panoramic views on Lagorai mountains and Valsugana.